 In 2017–2019, Chambers USA ranked Craig as a top lawyer in the area of Litigation: General Commercial.

-In 2017, Craig was recognized by Legal 500 in the areas of Transport: Aviation & Air Travel and Trade Secrets and in 2018, he was recognized in the areas of Product Liability, Mass Tort and Class Action: Automotive/Transport and Trade Secrets.
+In 2017, Craig was recognized by Legal 500 in the areas of Transport: Aviation & Air Travel and Trade Secrets.
+In 2018, he was recognized in the areas of Product Liability, Mass Tort and Class Action: Automotive/Transport and Trade Secrets.
+In 2019, he was recognized in the area of Trade Secrets.

 In 2017, The American Lawyer twice recognized Craig as a “Litigator of the Week” for his work on behalf of the State of Georgia and Honeywell.